-Pre e-Admission Clinic Visit Wł nat to bring: This booklet Your BC Services Card / BC Care Card (personal health number) Photo Identification (such as a driver's license) The medicines you are currently taking in their original containers.
-This includes prescription medications, medicines you buy off the shelf in the pharmacy (or over the internet), vitamins, and herbal supplements.
-A support person if you wish (to help you remember what is said).
-An interpreter If you don't speak or understand English well enough for medical conversations, you can ask us to arrange a medical interpreter for your visit Bring someone with you as well to help with interpreting, especially if the interpreter needs to leave.
+- This booklet - Your BC Services Card / BC Care Card (personal health number) - Photo Identification (such as a driver's license) - ☐ The medicines you are currently taking in their original containers.
+This includes prescription medications, medicines you buy off the shelf in the pharmacy (or over the internet), vitamins, and herbal supplements. - A support person if you wish (to help you remember what is said). - An interpreter

+If you don't speak or understand English well enough for medical conversations, you can ask us to arrange a medical interpreter for your visit.
+Bring someone with you as well to help with interpreting, especially if the interpreter needs to leave.